Homestead Land: What to Look for when Buying Land for Farming

 Therefore, knowing what you want before you set off looking narrows down the search and makes it easier to make a choice.

-Before buying your homestead land visit your local council or municipality.
+If you are thinking of homesteading, before buying your homestead land visit your local council or municipality.
 Find out what your land is zoned for.
 Is it zoned for agricultural use and does it allow for a dwelling?
 What agricultural activities are you allowed to carry out on this land?
 Are there any restrictions you need to know about?

 What conservation restrictions exist?
 Can you clear the land, for example, or can you cut down trees in any forest that is part of your property, or are they protected?
 Can you build a dam or deepen existing dams?